 In this paper, we provided a systematic study on securing the backpressure algorithm.
-We proposed a novel virtual trust queuing mechanism to defend against both information-falsification and protocol-violation attacks.
+We proposed a novel virtual trust queuing mechanism to defend the backpressure algorithm against both information-falsification and 13 protocol-violation attacks.
 We showed that by jointly stabilizing the virtual trust queue and the real packet queue, the backpressure algorithm achieves guarantees of attack resilience as well as throughput performance.
 Finally, we conducted extensive simulations to validate the effectiveness of the virtual trust queue mechanism.
 Our results showed that the virtual trust queue mechanism secures the backpressure algorithm against a variety of attacks.
-Our proposed solution clears a major barrier for practical deployment of backpressure algorithm for secure wireless applications.
+Therefore, our proposed solution clears a major barrier for practical deployment of backpressure algorithm for secure wireless applications.